guycipher/lsmt/readme.md

 - `Memtable` - The use of an in-memory AVL tree (memtable) allows for fast insertions and lookups.
 By accumulating writes in memory, the implementation reduces the number of disk I/O operations.
 - `Batch Writes to SSTables` -  Instead of writing each key-value pair immediately to disk, the system flushes the memtable to an SSTable when it reaches a predefined size (memtableFlushSize).
 This batching improves write performance.
 - `Compaction Strategy` - The compaction process merges multiple SSTables into fewer ones, reducing the number of files and thus the amount of disk I/O needed for reads.
 The implementation also ensures that a minimum number of SSTables is retained to optimize read performance.
-- `Efficient Key Lookups` - The use of binary search on SSTables improves the efficiency of key lookups.
-Each SSTable is stored sorted, allowing fast search operations.
 - `Range Queries` -  The implementation supports various range queries (e.g., Range, GreaterThan, LessThan), which can be optimized for both the memtable and SSTables.
 - `Concurrent Access` -  The use of read-write mutexes allows concurrent reads while ensuring safe writes to the memtable, which can improve performance in multi-threaded environments.
 - `Tombstones for Deletions` - Instead of physically removing key-value pairs from SSTables, tombstones are written to represent deletions.
 This avoids the overhead of immediate compaction and allows the system to manage deletions in a more efficient way.